Measuring the value of health

 First, whose costs and benefits should be included?
 Including, or conversely excluding, some costs and benefits can really influence your findings.
 So, it’s always important to unpack results and assess whether you think the most important costs and benefits have been included.

-Of course, in practice, data availability and quality will often determine what’s possible.
+In practice, and when developing health financing policy, data availability and quality will often determine what’s possible.
 But that doesn’t mean we can’t list other costs and benefits we believe to be real but that we didn’t or couldn’t include.
 Let me give you an example.
 We know that accessing health care isn’t costless, and those costs can act as a barrier for many people.
 We can estimate how much time it takes—does it take twenty minutes or an hour to get to the local health center (although we actually don’t have much data on this).
 But trying to place a value on that time becomes much harder; deciding, for instance, that twenty minutes is worth two dollars to that mum who lives in rural Tanzania.
 For this reason, we decided to exclude these costs from the return on investment estimate reported in the WSJ.

 Second, to estimate what has been (or will be) achieved, we need to compare the impact to what would have happened (or will happen)—how do we do that?
 Should we assume that nothing will happen?
 Should we assume that past trends will continue?
 The choice will heavily influence the estimate of impact.